caiks/WBOT02/README.md

 ![actor002_model013_Sam_002](images/actor002_model013_Sam_002.png)

 As can be seen in the [table](#Model_table) above, *models* 10, 11, 12 and 13 differ in their scales but all have similar growth rates, means and deviations.
+All are nearly normally distributed.
 So it seems that, from a statistical point of view, these small *models*, of mean *decomposition* path length of only around 7, are fairly scale invariant.
 Possibly this is because common foreground features are at varying distances, but a more likely reason is that the *models* are still at an early stage of distinguishing between only very general distributions of light and dark.

 The path length statistics of *model* 13, for example, show that the random mode *model* path lengths are almost normally distributed -
 ```